Complete Guide to VAT in Slovenia: Rates, Registration, & Compliance

 VAT Registration Threshold

-As an EU Member State, Slovenia implemented EU-harmonized rules regarding the VAT registration threshold for intra-EU distance sales of goods and B2C supplies of services and non-EU suppliers of electronically supplied services.
+As an EU Member State, Slovenia implemented EU-harmonized rules on the VAT registration threshold for intra-EU distance sales of goods, B2C supplies of services, and non-EU suppliers of electronically supplied services.
 Therefore, the VAT registration threshold of EUR 10,000 for intra-EU distance sales of goods and B2C supplies of services is implemented into national VAT regulations.
 There is no threshold for non-EU suppliers of electronically supplied services.

 Types of Taxable Activities in Slovenia